2023 United Kingdom budget: Reaction

 In his response to the budget statement, Sir Keir Starmer, the leader of the Labour Party and leader of the Opposition, accused the Conservatives of turning the United Kingdom back into the "Sick man of Europe" after presiding over more than a decade of economic stagnation and low wages: "Like millions across our country, this budget leaves us stuck in the waiting room, with only a sticking plaster to hand.
 A country set on a path of managed decline, falling behind our competitors; the 'sick man of Europe' once again."
 He also highlighted a forecast from the Office for Budget Responsibility that predicted living standards in the UK would fall to their lowest since records began.

-Labour went on to criticise Hunt's decision to abolish the cap on the lifetime allowance for tax-free pensions contributions, claiming it could "could see the richest one per cent of those accessing their pensions next year net an average of £45,000".
+Labour went on to criticise Hunt's decision to abolish the cap on the lifetime allowance for tax-free pensions contributions, claiming it "could see the richest one per cent of those accessing their pensions next year net an average of £45,000".
 Rachel Reeves, the Shadow Chancellor of the Exchequer, said that Labour would reverse the changes, which Hunt claimed would encourage workers, such as NHS doctors and consultants, to stay in their jobs longer.
 Reeves announced that Labour would instead create a specific scheme for doctors rather than a "free-for-all for the wealthy few".
 But Labour were accused of exaggerating the figures.
 David Robbins, director of WTW, told The Financial Times the calculated tax saving for someone with £1.4mn of pension savings would be "less than one-third as big" as Labour had forecast.
 The policy was welcomed by the British Medical Association, who described it as "potentially transformative for the NHS".